 |MEMBERS||CALIOT Marie-Elise / COLLINS Michael / Dr DEBARBOUILLE Michel / Dr DRAMSI Shaynoor

-Dr MISTOU Michel-Yves / Dr MORIKAWA Kazuya / Dr MSADEK Tarek / Prof. POYART Claire
+Dr MORIKAWA Kazuya / Dr MSADEK Tarek / POUPEL Olivier / Pr POYART Claire

-S. agalactiae, like all streptococcal pathogens, was considered as an aero tolerant but non respiring bacterium.
-However, we demonstrated that GBS was able to undergo respiration metabolism if supplied with two essential respiratory components found in the host, menaquinone (vitamin K) and heme, using cytochrome bd quinol oxidase as the terminal oxidoreductase.
-Respiration-defective strains were attenuated for virulence in a neonatal rat sepsis model, suggesting that respiration metabolism facilitates GBS dissemination by promoting its survival in blood.
+S. agalactiae, like all streptococcal pathogens, was considered as an aerotolerant but nonrespiring bacterium.
+However, we demonstrated that it was able to undergo respiration metabolism if supplied with two essential respiratory components found in the host, menaquinone (vitamin K) and heme, using cytochrome bd quinol oxidase as the terminal oxidoreductase.
+Respiration-defective strains were attenuated for virulence in a neonatal rat sepsis model, suggesting that respiration metabolism facilitates bacterial dissemination by promoting GBS survival in blood.

 Gene regulation and stress response

 In Listeria monocytogenes, the degU gene appears to encode an orphan response regulator since the cognate degS histidine kinase gene is absent.
-A significant decrease in the LD50 of the degU mutant strain compared to that of the otherwise isogenic parental EGDe, was observed in a murine model of infection.
-DegU is required for expression of several motility and chemotaxis genes, including the flaA and motAB genes and for the formation of efficient biofilms by L. monocytogenes.
-We have inactivated the phosphorylation site of DegU in vivo and shown that the protein retains much of its activity, indicating that the unphosphorylated form is active.
+DegU is required for expression of several motility and chemotaxis genes, including the flaA and motAB genes, for biofilm formation, and for virulence.
+We have inactivated the phosphorylation site of DegU in vivo and shown that although the protein retains much of its activity, acetyl phosphate levels in the cell likely influence its activity.